Luminoth/advent_of_code/README.md

 ## Tips and Tricks

+* 2021 has a ton of really clever snippets from folks at Meta that helped solve things
+* Iterators and adapters (map, filter, fold) are better optimized than for loops
 * HashSets / HashMaps, memoization, look up tables
 * Boolean HashMaps can often be done as a bitset if small enough range
 * Iterators are often faster than loops